Father Knows Best: Television series

-The series premiered on October 3, 1954 on CBS, where it aired Sundays at 10 p.m.
+The series premiered on October 3, 1954, on CBS, where it aired Sundays at 10 p.m.
 (ET).
 Lorillard's Kent cigarettes sponsored the show in its first season.
 After 13 episodes the sponsor decided not to renew it when its 26-week run ended.
 An article in the trade publication Billboard noted the program's cost (approximately $30,000 per week), the weakness of Honestly, Celeste! (its lead-in for most of the first 13 weeks), and reduction of sales of cigarettes because of a cancer scare.

 Scott Paper Company became the primary sponsor when the series moved to NBC in the fall of 1955, where it aired Wednesdays at 8:30 p.m.
 (ET) for the next three seasons.
 Scott Paper remained as sponsor even after the show returned to CBS in September 1958, where it aired Mondays at 8:30 p.m.
 (ET) for the last two seasons, with Lever Brothers as an alternate sponsor from 1957 through 1960.
 A total of 203 episodes were produced, running until September 17, 1960, and appearing on all three of the television networks of the time, including prime-time repeats from September 1960 through April 1963.

-As before, the character of Margaret was portrayed as a voice of reason, but Jim's character was softened to that of a thoughtful, yet Caspar Milquetoast-type father who offered sage advice in response to his children's problems.
+As before, the character of Margaret was portrayed as a voice of reason, and Jim's character was that of a thoughtful father who offered sage advice in response to his children's problems.
+A responsible man, he loved his wife and children and would do whatever he could to give them a better life.
 Jim was a salesman and manager of the General Insurance Company in Springfield, while Margaret was a housewife.
 Their home was located at 607 Maple Avenue.
 One history of the series characterized the Andersons as "truly an idealized family, the sort that viewers could relate to and emulate."
 As the two eldest children aged from teenager to young adult, Betty (1956) and Bud (1959) graduated from high school and attended Springfield Junior College.